gorkovv/vs-classic-dark-blue/README.md

 # Color theme for Visual Studio Code in a friendly dark blue color
-This is the most eye-catching theme for Visual Studio Code
+This is not an eye-stressing topic for programmers

 ### Example